GeorgeDaoud3/SOFE4630U-MS3/README.md

     * A final stage saves the output (list of strings) to a text file.

     ![](images/df9.jpg)
+5. To check the code, we can execute it locally (at the GCP console) by running the following command.
+As no input option is given, it will use the default value while the output will be saved in the home directory (current directory) with a prefix outputs.

-5. To check the code, we can execute it locally (at the GCP console) first be running the following command.
+5. To check the code, we can execute it locally (at the GCP console) by running the following command.
 As no input option is given, it will use the default value while the output will be saved in the home directory (current directory) with a prefix **outputs**

     ``` cmd
     python wordcount.py --output outputs